sombar/marketlogic/README.md

  1. There will not be any hard delete for Project Entity when in published state.
 A delete flag is used for mark the resource deletion.
  2. Searching for all projects will retrieve only projects which are not hard or soft deleted .
  3. Publishing already published projects will not persist it again or send it to the search service.
+ 4. Publishing will change the status of the project from DRAFT to PUBLISHED
- 4. In memory databased is used.
+ 5. In memory databased is used.

  # Area of Improvement